patcoll/buildphp/README.md

 buildphp was designed to provide a build environment that operates as isolated as possible from the rest of the system.
 Of course if your system has common libraries such as `zlib` and your configuration flags don't explicitly disable functionality that depend on such libraries, then the configure scripts will pick up on those system-wide libraries, which may lead to unexpected results.

 The good news is that it is relatively trivial to add build scripts for these sorts of libraries and then have the version of PHP you're compiling depend on your compiled version of that library instead of the system version.
 See the existing build scripts for examples.
 Further detailed documentation is forthcoming.

+MAC USERS: For Mac OS X systems with MAMP installed, it has been requested that we include a MAMP-compatibility mode that compiles PHP against already existing dependencies within the MAMP package.
+This would involve changing the `@prefix` object variable to `/Applications/MAMP/Library` for each package that has a MAMP equivalent.
+This is forthcoming.

 ### Custom Path Configuration